Brooks Bandits: History

 They returned to the Western Canada Cup again in 2016 and 2017, winning the Western Junior A regional in 2017 and was the runner-up qualifier in 2016.
 They lost the 2017 Junior A national championship game in overtime to the Cobourg Cougars.
 The Western Canada Cup discontinued after the 2017 tournament and the AJHL qualified through the Doyle Cup again beginning in 2018.
 The Brooks Bandits were also selected as the host city for the 2019 National Junior A Championship.
 The Bandits then won the AJHL championship for a fifth time in 2019, but lost the Doyle Cup to the Prince George Spruce Kings in which both teams were also already qualified to advance to the national championship.
 Brooks then went undefeated in the championship tournament, winning the final game over the Spruce Kings 4–3, for their second Junior A national championship title.
 Brooks won the 2022 Centennial Cup in Estevan, SK by defeating the Pickering Panthers 4-1.

-On January 20, 2024, the BCHL announced that five teams from the AJHL would join the BCHL in the 2024-25 season, namely, the Blackfalds Bulldogs, Brooks Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints.
+On January 20, 2024, the BCHL announced that five teams from the AJHL would join the BCHL in the 2024-25 season: the Blackfalds Bulldogs, Bandits, Okotoks Oilers, Sherwood Park Crusaders, and Spruce Grove Saints.
 In the interim, it was decided that the five Alberta-based teams would play out the rest of the 2023-24 season as a separate division under the aegis of the BCHL, and that there would be a year-end competition with the winner of the Alberta-based teams playing the winner of the BC-based teams.

-On May 25th, 2025, the Brook Bandits defeated the Chilliwack Chiefs in 6 games in the BCHL Playoffs to win their first ever Fred Page Cup in franchise history.
+On May 25th, 2025, the Bandits defeated the Chilliwack Chiefs in 6 games in the BCHL Playoffs to win their first ever Fred Page Cup in franchise history.